andre-sequeira10/HPC-Quantum/part2_statevector_simulation_on_hpc.md

 - Each compute core can handle one thread, resulting in a total of 128 threads per node.
 - Each node has 256GB RAM.
 Therefore the partition has 128TB of RAM in total.

->From Table 1 we see that a single x86 compute node can efficiently store and safely manipulate quantum states up to 33 qubits ( $16 \times 2^{33}=128$ GB - conservative safe capacity per node that leaves room for workspace and OS).
+>From Table 1 we see that a single x86 compute node can efficiently store and safely manipulate quantum states up to 33 qubits ( $16 \times 2^{33}=128$ GiB - conservative safe capacity per node that leaves room for workspace and OS).
 For larger quantum states, we need to distribute the state across multiple nodes (see Section 3).

 How can we schedule the number of threads on a single-node as a function of the number of qubits?